com-480-data-visualization/com-480-project-Certified-Lover-Data/README.md

 Finally, on a fun and interactive note, we will develop a machine learning model trained to identify which specific feature values (danceability, acousticness, etc.) correspond to particular genres.
 This will enable real-time inference of the genre that best matches a user’s taste based on their selected musical features inputted through the website.
 Listeners can then discover tracks that align closely with their preferences via the predicted genre.
 A similarity measure will be calculated between the user’s input and the ground truth values of tracks to identify the closest match, accompanied by a similarity percentage (e.g., 93% similarity).

-Can we predict the future of music trends?
-Let’s dive in and find out.

 #### Research Questions
 - **Genre Influence on Chart Performance:** How do different genres correlate with chart positions?
 Do certain genres have a higher likelihood of reaching top spots?
 - **Temporal Genre Trends:** How has the popularity of different genres evolved over the years?
 Are there dominant genres that define specific eras, or do new styles emerge and reshape the musical landscape?